migariane/eltmle/README.md

     then, you can install eltmle simply using the following code in Stata:

-    1) For MAC users (please, read carefully the help file before using eltmle in Stata):
+    1) Please, read carefully the help file before using eltmle in Stata):

-    github install migariane/meltmle
+    github install migariane/eltmle

-        .which eltmle

-        .help eltmle

-    2) For Windows users (please, read carefully the help file before using eltmle in Stata):

-        .github install migariane/weltmle

         .which eltmle

         .help eltmle

     For both, MAC and Windows users, in case you want to uninstall the package type:

         .ado uninstall eltmle